• Home

 The Topping

-If you want to get fancy, you can fold a little cream cheese into it for a slightly tangier, more stable topping — but the plain version is genuinely good as is.
+Cool Whip — One large tub (16 oz) thawed in the fridge.
+Please do not use whipped cream from a can.
+It will deflate quickly and won’t hold up.
+Cool Whip stays put for days and spreads easily.
+If you want to get a little fancier, you can fold a little cream cheese into it for a slightly tangier, more stable topping, but the plain version is genuinely good as is.

 Ingredients and cake mix for making a strawberry poke cake